 Any successful franchise manual will start out with an outline.
 This is where you start brainstorming and putting all your ideas down on paper (or a laptop, if that’s easier).
 Your outline will contain all the important details you will want your franchisee to know about your business.
 The best thing to do is to start writing ideas as they come to you and continue writing them down over several days and even weeks until you feel you’ve covered all the important aspects related to your franchise business.
 Once done, you’ll be able to create your manual by organising your ideas in a clear and methodical way.
 (For more on this, see the Operational details section below).

 The language of your franchise operations manual is also uber important.
 Remember, this is not a marketing piece of content where you use friendly terms and lighthearted language.
 You need to be as precise as possible as you’re essentially creating a legal document, which sets out both parties’ rights and responsibilities.
-In short, keep it short and concise where you can, but don’t worry about needing to spell out other, more complicated details.
+In essence, keep it short and concise where you can, but don’t worry about needing to spell out other, more complicated details.
 It’s better that your franchisee understands what you mean from the first read, rather than having to come back to you with a hundred questions later.
 This will save both parties valuable time.

 It’s important to protect yourself legally, too.
 After all, you don’t want someone to use your franchise manual, your secrets of success or your profitable business model to start up something on their own based on your hard work.
 This is why your franchise operations manual should usually be presented to a franchisee once they’ve signed a legal agreement with you regarding confidentiality and non-disclosure and also after the franchise agreement has been signed.
 Another step in protecting yourself along this point is to have your franchise operations manual checked by a legal eye before you hand it out to others.